Skip to Main Content U.S. Department of Energy

 The Experimental Home

-Photo of Experimental Home installed at Lab Homes site Infrared image of experimental home front door
+Photo of Experimental Home installed at Lab Homes site

 Infrared image of experimental home front door.

-The initial Lab Homes experiment is focused on thermal performance of highly insulating (R5) windows (FY11/12).
-Future research will evaluate smart appliances, smart electric car charging stations, heat pump water heaters, efficient envelopes, HVAC, and solar-thermal/PV.
+The initial Lab Homes experiment was focused on thermal performance of highly insulating (R5) windows (FY11/12).
+In the future, the Experimental Home will be crucial to research evaluating smart appliances, smart electric car charging stations, heat pump water heaters, efficient envelopes, HVAC, and solar-thermal/PV.
+Our long-term goal is to demonstrate an intelligent, responsive, zero net energy, zero net peak load retrofitted home over a period of five years.

 Learn More...